What is respiratory syncytial virus (RSV) infection?

 In older children and adults, symptoms usually aren't serious.
 However, in babies, symptoms can be severe:

-There's is no vaccine to prevent RSV.
+There's is no vaccine to prevent RSV in childen.
 People with young children should wash their hands a lot to keep from passing on the virus.

 Rarely, doctors give monthly shots of a medicine (palivizumab) that can make RSV infection less severe.
 They use this medicine only in children who are most likely to have serious breathing problems from RSV (for example, young children who have serious heart or lung disease or those who were born very premature).